BangKarlsen/soccer/README.md

 # AI Soccer Master King 2000

-Game is sadly under active development, but not ready for public realease yet.
+~~Game is under active development, but not ready for public realease yet.~~

 Update (2024): Game is sadly NOT under active development, but the idea still holds lots of potential.